Farmers Insurance: Auto, Home, and Renters

 • No-smoking.
 If your rental unit has been smoke-free for at least two years, you get a discount.

 • Security system.
-Installing a home security system, such as burglar or fire alarms, can get you a renters insurance discount.
+Installing a home security system, such as burglar or fire alarms, can get you a renters discount.

 Extra Renters Coverage Options